SolidKalium/wordle-components/README.md

     - Mode picker might be most useful GUI
     - Config format for things like filtered strategies would need to be determined.
 This is related to how any HTML component configs could be saved, stored, or specified by a Skill.
 But config "files" are out of scope for now.
     - Maybe start with one game per command run, but then allow it to go repeatedly, possibly with a flag to control that behavior.
 Repeated runs allow any GUI-specified settings to persist.
+- Strategies
+  - What if we didn't restrict the word at all and any sequence of letters were allowed?
+    - Mainly postponed because we don't want to check 26^5 (10^7) options.
+If we can reduce the set of letters we might want to check on the first turn to 16 options, then that's only 10^6, which is still a lot of brute force...
+But with some thought, this might have a better approach.
+But letter frequency and place frequency could make this complicated.
+And we don't necessarily want the most frequent letters, but letters and positions that split as many groups as possible.
+Which might point towards just trying all the vowels on the first move, since most words will have 2 or 3 of them.
+Which might imply that we'd want to place each vowel where it is most common in words with only one distinct vowel, but effects on other paths might overwhelm that...
+So I'm now leaning towards an incremental search algorithm that explores variants of a strategy.
+E.g. swap two letters, replace a letter, while tracking options discarded.
+Might need to prove convex properties to trust that, but it might just do ok.
+And some varied starting choices converging to the same result could provide a sanity check in lieu of a proof.

 ## Other Topics
 - I'm curious about what might bias a human against quickly finding a word.